-For larger tasks it can be more difficult to pinpoint how much effort something requires, so the numbers (and the distance between them) grow to accommodate that.
+For larger tasks it can be more difficult to pinpoint how much effort something requires, so the numbers (and the distances between them) grow to accommodate that.

-That’s the magic of the Fibonacci sequence, it’s not just the numbers, but the spaces between them, that help you size your tasks.
+That’s the magic of the Fibonacci sequence, it’s not just the numbers, but the spaces between them, that help you size tasks during your estimation process.

 Each participant will get 10 cards.
-Eight of the cards will have your Fibonacci sequence, one will have a question mark, and the other is a pass card.
+Eight of the cards will have the series of numbers from the Fibonacci scale, one will have a question mark, and the other is a pass card.

+The cards with the sequence of numbers are your votes on the size of a user story.
 The question mark card is useful to signal when you’re stumped on a task.
-If you don’t have enough information to make an accurate estimation, or you just aren’t sure where it lands, you can play that card.
-After the facilitator reveals the cards, you can discuss how to turn that question mark into a number or if more information is needed to do so.
+If you don’t have enough information to make an accurate estimation, or you just aren’t sure where it lands.

-The pass card is for passing on an estimation.
+The pass card is for (you guessed it) passing on an estimate.
 This can be useful if you’re on a multi-disciplinary team, where not every task will require each discipline.
 So if you had front-end development and design on the same team, a designer could pass on estimating a task that would be going straight to the front-end team.

 Or you can even make your own scale – how about mouse, hamster, guinea pig, opossum?
 It’s up to you!